Golden jubilee: United Kingdom and other Commonwealth realms

 In the United Kingdom and other Commonwealth realms, a golden jubilee celebration is held in the 50th year of a monarch's reign.

 For King George III

-The golden jubilee of King George III was celebrated on 25 October 1809, prior to the actual 50th anniversary in 1810.
+George III of the United Kingdom's golden jubilee was celebrated on 25 October 1809, prior to the actual 50th anniversary in 1810.

 For Queen Victoria

 In 1887 the United Kingdom and the British Empire celebrated Queen Victoria's golden jubilee.
 Victoria marked 20 June 1887—the fiftieth anniversary of her accession—with a banquet, to which fifty European kings and princes were invited.
 Although she could not have been aware of it, there was a plan by Irish Republicans to blow up Westminster Abbey while the Queen attended a service of thanksgiving.
 This assassination attempt, when it was discovered, became known as the Jubilee Plot.
 At the time, Victoria was an extremely popular monarch.

 For Queen Elizabeth II

-Queen Elizabeth II celebrated her golden jubilee in 2002, having ascended the throne in 1952.
+Elizabeth II celebrated her golden jubilee in 2002, having ascended the throne in 1952.